fractalrobots/fractalrobots.github.io/team.md

 **Sam Kriegman**
-was a postdoc at the University of Vermont when this research was originally conducted and the paper was written (winter, 2020/21).
+is a Postdoctoral Associate at the University of Vermont.
-Sam is now a Postdoctoral Fellow at Harvard University.
 His [research](https://scholar.google.com/citations?user=DCIwaLwAAAAJ) draws inspiration from the origin and subsequent evolution of life, and applies the underlying mechanisms of self-organization ("order for free") and natural selection ("survival of the fittest") to the creation of novel autonomous machines: robots, in all manner of shapes and sizes, that act on their own, without remote control.
 These machines can in some cases perform useful work, or they may be used as scientific tools to understand how animals evolve, grow, move, sense, and think.
-A Cozzarelli Prize recipient,
-he is the co-creator of the world’s first computer-designed organisms ("[xenobots](https://cdorgs.github.io/)"), co-developer of the open-source soft robot kit [Voxcraft](https://voxcraft.github.io/), and co-organizer of the [Virtual Creatures Competition](https://virtualcreatures.github.io/).
 <br><br><br>